MrNeto17/ctf_walkthroughs/overthewire/bandit/level 11.md

 2. **Making the Script and getting the flag:**

-    After having the encoded message I created a small python script in my machine that makes ceaser decryption given a certain message and certain shift.
-Results shown in the figures
+    After retrieving the encoded message, I created a small Python script on my machine to decrypt the Caesar cipher, allowing input for the encoded message and the shift.
+Here's the script:

 ![alt text](images/17.png)